tejpal123456789/virtual-Medical-Lab-AI-Agent/README.md

 openai_api_key =
 openai_api_version =

-# Embedding Model Configuration (Azure Open AI - text-embedding-ada-002)
+# Embedding Model Configuration (Azure Open AI - text-embedding-ada-002 used in development)
 # If using any other embedding model, appropriate code modification is required
 embedding_deployment_name =
 embedding_model_name = text-embedding-ada-002